Fear & Loathing in Budgens

 Something didn’t add up.

-However, it was only when the little Indian lady at the till started checking his stuff through that the real problem started.
+However, it was only when the lady at the till started checking his stuff through that the real problem started.

-One of his ‘for-sale’ items was marked as being reduced to 15 pence rather than the 12 pence all of the other reduced items were marked at (which were pre-packed vegetables with yesterdays use by date).
+One of his ‘for-sale’ items was marked as being reduced to 15 pence rather than 12 pence (which all the other items were reduced down to) – which by the way, were pre-packed vegetables with yesterday’s use-by date.

 He questioned this, rudely.